The Often Overlooked and Misunderstood C6 LED Christmas Lights

 LiteClip Strips are often used by professional installers and can be a big help in speeding up year after year installations.
 The strip itself is permanently attached to the surface and then you simply snap on whatever type of clip is required for your lights.
 In the image above, we are using clips designed for stringer light sets, but there are also clips for C7 and C9 light line.
 Once you have the strips up, you'll have a wide range of options available for future lighting.

-Using LED All In One Clips for C6 Stringer Set Installation
+Using All In One Clips for C6 Stringer Set Installation

-There are a few different variations of the All In One clip.
-But anytime a stringer style light set is being installed, you'll want to be sure and only use the LED All In One Clip.
-This clip has a special cutout that will hold the smaller diameter socket used on stringer sets.
+All In One Clips are a great choice when it comes to firmly holding C6 LED Christmas lights.
 These clips work well on standard asphalt shingles as well as gutters.
 It's very important to use one clip for every bulb in order to maintain a clean, straight appearance.
 One word of caution, while these clips do work well, the sets sometimes tend to slip out of the cutaway that is supposed to hold them.
 A small drop of superglue to help hold the light set in place on the clip does help.
 As long as you minimize the amount of superglue, you'll still be able to separate the clip from the light set in the event you need to replace the clip in the future.

 Other Clip Options